pudly/schmopera-hugo/content/articles/talking-with-singers-etienne-dupuis.md

 Even more pointed than Verdi’s commentary is the connection to war today.
 “Immediately, if I was in the audience, I’d be like, ‘I’m thinking of Ukraine right now.’”

-> “There’s something that happens when you put a bunch of people on stage, before the people in the audience, and we share this moment in time of beauty."

 Since he was right in the middle of it all when we spoke, I asked Dupuis about The Metropolitan Opera’s response to Anna Netrebko, the Russian star soprano who was dropped by the company - and others, including her management - after she took decidedly too long to denounce the war in Ukraine.

 “Political opinion is the same as a human opinion,” Dupuis says.
 He’s sympathetic to how artists are like everyone else, with varying political leanings; still, the Netrebko case seems more acute.
 “It's hard to justify saying, ‘No, it's cool that a country should invade its neighboring country.’”